Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Renormalized Energy and the Point Vortex Flow

 or in other words, that $\phi_s - \phi_r = 0$ or $\frac{\pi}{k}$ (only $\mod \frac{2\pi}{k}$ matters because of symmetry \eqref{kfoldsym}).
 We have not pursued the necessity of \eqref{eq:angle conditions 2} in order that \eqref{eq:angle conditions} holds, but it appears to be true for small $k,n.$

 If for each pair of distinct $s,r$ one has $\phi_s - \phi_r = 0,$ the relative equilibrium is said to be an \textit{aligned} configuration.
-In such an arrangement, the vortices lie on the same "rays" emanating out of the origin (cf. Figure \ref{fig:aligned}).
+In such an arrangement, the vortices lie on the same "rays" emanating out of the origin (cf. Figure 1).

-If on the other hand, $\phi_s - \phi_r = \frac{\pi}{k},$ for some $s,r$ the resulting arrangement of vortices is said to be a \textit{staggered} or \textit{alternate} configuration (cf. Figure \ref{fig:staggered} ).
+If on the other hand, $\phi_s - \phi_r = \frac{\pi}{k},$ for some $s,r$ the resulting arrangement of vortices is said to be a \textit{staggered} or \textit{alternate} configuration (cf. Figure 2 ).

-Returning to \eqref{eq:rings eq}, and fixing values of $\psi_{sr},$ results in a system of coupled algebraic equations with ring radii as unknowns.
+Returning to \eqref{eq:rings eq} and fixing values of $\psi_{sr}$ results in a system of coupled algebraic equations with ring radii as unknowns.
 At this stage, the authors in \cite{lewisratiu} exhibit numerical examples in which they can solve the resulting system of algebraic equations.
-It is however important to note that vortex strengths can be arbitrary real numbers in \cite{lewisratiu}, whereas $d_r \in \bZ$ for our purposes.
-In fact, in this paper, we limit ourselves to relative equilibria in which $d_r \in \{\pm 1\}$ for every $r.$ Except for the few examples that we collect below, we have not strenuously attempted the difficult problem of finding further relative equilibria for (PVF) in the disc for the following reason: as long as $(a_1,d_1),\cdots, (a_N,d_N)$ is \textit{any} relative equilibrium to (PVF) in the disc, with $\{d_j\}\in \{\pm 1\},$ and satisfies certain symmetry conditions explained in Section \ref{rem:count} below, our Theorems \ref{thm:existence}-\ref{thm:asymptotics} yield periodic solutions to \eqref{eq:GP}-\eqref{eq:bc} that follow this relative equilibrium for all time.

-Here are a few cases where one can solve the resulting system of algebraic equations. \begin{itemize} \item Suppose $N_- = 0,$ so $N = N_+ = n = km.$ Further suppose that $\psi_{sr} = 0.$ In other words we have $m$ rings of $k$ vortices each, all rings being aligned.
+It is however important to note that vortex strengths can be arbitrary real numbers in \cite{lewisratiu}, whereas $d_r \in \{\pm 1\}$ for our purposes.
+Here are a few cases where one can solve the resulting system of algebraic equations. \begin{enumerate} \item Suppose $N_- = 0,$ so $N = N_+ = n = km.$ Further suppose that $\psi_{sr} = 0.$ In other words we have $m$ rings of $k$ vortices each, all rings being aligned.
 In this case, for any $p \in (\frac{-n}{2},0)$ there exist ring radii $0 < \varrho_1 < \varrho_2 < \cdots < \varrho_m < 1$ solving the preceding system of algebraic equations.
 The case $m = 1$ is immediate and is \eqref{singleringeq}.
 The case $m =2$ can be found in \cite{qdaithesis}, and the general case follows by induction on $m.$ Further the angular velocity in this case is given by adding the equations \eqref{eq:rings eq}.
 One obtains

 Observe once again that $\omega_0 < 0.$ Furthermore, setting $m = 1,$ along with the convention that the binomial coefficient $\binom{1}{2} = 0$ yield the classical solution \eqref{singleringeq}. \item Suppose $m = 2$ and $\psi_{12} = \frac{\pi}{k}.$ In this case define $r_0(k) = (\sqrt{4k^2 + 1}-2k)^{1/2k}.$ If $d_1 = 1$ and $d_2 = -1,$ then for any $r <r_0(k)$ there exist $0 < \varrho_1 < r < \varrho_2 < 1$ such that $k$ degree $+1$ vortices located at radius $\varrho_1,$ and $k$ degree $-1$ vortices located at radius $\varrho_2$ in a ring skewed relative to the first one, form a uniformly rotating relative equilibrium.
 On the other hand, if $d_1 = -1$ and $d_2 = 1$ then for any $r > r_0$ there exist $0 < \varrho_1 < r < \varrho_2 < 1$ such that the same is true. \item The special case with $\varrho_1 = \varrho_2$ is a relative equilibrium if and only if $\varrho_1 = \varrho_2 = r_0.$ In this case